Depart-de-Sentier/Infrastructure/Hetzner-5.9.116.7/journal.md

 ## DNS entries

-`brightway.dev` is managed with the Vultr DNS.
-Currently I point only `hub.brightway.dev` at the Hetzner server.
+`brightcon.link` is managed with the Vultr DNS.
+Currently I point only `hub.brightcon.link` at the Hetzner server.

 ## HTTPS with certbot

 ### Add site to nginx config

 Following https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04#step-5-%E2%80%93-setting-up-server-blocks-(recommended) add a file to
-`/etc/nginx/sites-available/hub.brightway.dev` with basic http config.
+`/etc/nginx/sites-available/hub.brightcon.link` with basic http config.

-The file is at the repo https://github.com/Depart-de-Sentier/Infrastructure/blob/main/Hetzner%20server/sites-available/hub.brightway.dev.
+The file is at the repo https://github.com/Depart-de-Sentier/Infrastructure/.
 This file does not contain _yet_ the actual ssl details it's a http only configuration so that we can have a working nginx when using certbot to generate the certs.
 It's a template with the required configuration for the forwarding.

 Add a link to the sites-enabled: